 The upper garden opened this spring and gives you more places to explore, including a tree walk that lets you stroll amongst the giant pine trees and overlooked the garden below.
 If you have kids, or you’re a kid a heart, try out the scavenger hunt during your visit.

 Leach Botanical Garden is located at 6704 SE 122nd Ave. in Portland.
+Please note admission to the garden is now $5 per person.

 Portland’s hillside mansion is a fall foliage delight.
 Henry Pittock, the former owner of The Oregonian, spared no expense building his mansion on the hill.
 That included beautifully manicured grounds.
 In fact, Georgiana Burton Pittock, Henry’s wife, was instrumental in the development of Portland rose gardens.